kuzzleio/kuzzle-device-manager/doc/1/controllers/device/m-detach/index.md

 ### Optional:

 * `refresh`: if set to `wait_for`, Kuzzle will not respond until the documents are indexed
-* `strict`: a boolean value that indicate if the process should fail at first error
+* `strict`: (boolean) if set, makes the process fail preemptively if at least one link cannot be applied (e.g. devices that aren't attached to a tenant, or because of non-existing assets)

 ---